haozheji/haozheji.github.io/_pages/about.md

 ---

 I am Haozhe Ji, a penultimate-year Ph.D. student from [CoAI Group](http://coai.cs.tsinghua.edu.cn/) in the Dept. of Computer Science and Technology, Tsinghua University, advised by [Prof. Minlie Huang](http://coai.cs.tsinghua.edu.cn/hml/).
-Prior to that, I received my B.Eng. degree from the Dept. of Electronic Engineering, Tsinghua University.
+Previously, I received my bachelor degree from the Dept. of Electronic Engineering, Tsinghua University, and got a gold medal at the Chinese Physics Olympiad.
 Please find my **CV here** [[English](files/cv_haozhe_en.pdf)].

-My research interests center around developing **theoretically grounded and scalable algorithms** to improve neural language models on **natural language generation** and **language model alignment**.
+My research is driven by the goal of developing **theoretically grounded and scalable methods** to improve neural language models in the areas of **natural language generation** and **language model alignment**.
+Specifically, my work aims to develop practical algorithms and systems that address the fundamental limitations of the standard paradigm of language modeling in a principled manner.

-Specifically, my current research focused to address the **distribution mis-specification** due to the expressivity limitation of Auto-Regressive Modeling (ARM) and the inherent bias of Maximum Likelihood Estimation (MLE).

-- To overcome the expressivity limitation of ARM, my research considered a broader spectrum of expressive model families, including semi-parametric models {% glossary grf, display: 8%}, memory-augmented models {% glossary lamemo, display: 5%}, latent variable models {% glossary discodvt, display: 6%} and energy-based models {% glossary Daemon, display: 2%}.
+Firstly, my research explores model families beyond the auto-regressive models (ARMs) which possess a strong local inductive bias, to facilitate more accurate modeling of the growing volume of data.
+This includes the development and practical realization of **theoretically more expressive model families** including energy-based models{% glossary Daemon, display: 2%}, latent variable models{% glossary discodvt, display: 6%}, and semi-parametric models{% glossary grf, display: 8%}.

-- To tackle the inherent bias of MLE, my research proposed theoretically grounded and practically accessible training objectives {% glossary EXO, display: 1%}{% glossary TaiLr, display: 3%} and decoding frameworks {% glossary Daemon, display: 2%}, aiming to achieve better alignment with human language.
+Secondly, in terms of the problem of learning from data, my research advocates for **quality-aware learning objectives** beyond maximum likelihood estimation (MLE) which is biased towards coverage.
+These new objectives are theoretically grounded in probability metrics that facilitate quality assessment, including reverse KL divergence{% glossary EXO, display: 1%} and total variation distance{% glossary TaiLr, display: 3%} to accommodate the growth of high-quality data annotations in various forms.

+## News

+- **[06/2024]** I gave a recent talk summarizing my work and thoughts on the ***Theoretical Limitations of Language Modeling and Beyond*** [[slides](files/lm_theoretical_limits_haozheji.pdf)] at ByteDance.
+- **[05/2024]** Our [**EXO paper**](https://arxiv.org/abs/2402.00856) is accepted at **ICML 2024**.
+- **[03/2024]** I gave a talk on our recent work, ***Towards Efficient Exact Optimization (EXO) of Language Model Alignment*** [[slides](files/exo_haozheji.pdf)].

 ## Publications